crawl/crawl/crawl-ref/docs/crawl_manual.rst

   to wear eight rings, one on each tentacle.

-  Their natural camouflage makes them excel at stealth, and they have good knowledge of poisons as well.
+  Their natural camouflage makes them excel at stealth, and they have good knowledge of alchemy as well.
 They are also able to use their tentacles to constrict enemies - potentially several at a time!

 Felids (Fe)